 After graduating from high school I worked briefly for the well-known illustrator Don Punchantz.
 This was followed by my own brief career as an illustrator before I had a 10-year career in fine art and photography.
 That was overlapped and followed by a 30-year career in home and urban design and construction, mostly in California.

-I met my Bulgarian wife, Maya, in May 1998, the day after I moved to Santa Barbara from Los Angeles.
-Since 1994 I also worked on The Labors of Hercules: Modern Solutions to 12 Herculean Problems, a book that turned out to be much more Herculean that I had bargained for.
-Partly as a desire to create a living laboratory for the book, we moved to DeLand, Florida in 2001 so that I could rebuild a small slum neighborhood, which I renamed The Garden District.
+Since 1994 I worked on The Labors of Hercules: Modern Solutions to 12 Herculean Problems, a book that turned out to be much more Herculean that I had bargained for.
+Partly as a desire to create a living laboratory for the book, I moved to DeLand, Florida in 2001 so that I could rebuild a small slum neighborhood, which I renamed The Garden District.